 - 1. Launch Connect Director. - 2.
 Click Administration > Appliances/Servers > Platform Equipment. - 3.
-Click the Name of the Edge Gateway from the list pane to launch the Connect Edge Gateway administration portal. - 4.
-Select Configuration > System > Networking > Interface.
+Click the Name of the Edge Gateway from the list pane to launch the Connect Edge Gateway administration portal.

+- 4. Select Configuration > System > Networking > Interface.
 The Interface page appears.
 By default, the eth1 tab is selected. - 5.
-Verify that the interface is Enabled.
+Verify that the internet side connection is Enabled.